iturdikulov/notes/programming_style_or_code_style.md

 My first experience with code style was while I learned basics of web development and I mainly checked [Google Style Guides](https://google.github.io/styleguide/).

+Coding conventions are a set of guidelines for a specific programming language that recommend programming ==style, practices, and methods== for each aspect of a program written in that language.
+Coding conventions are not enforced by compilers (but may be enforced by static analysis tools).

 The elements of programming style are next what I will read.
 TODO: check in the future, did I read it?